brendel-r/Travel-Tracker/README.md

 # Travel Wizard

+## Goals and Objectives
+-Use OOP to drive the design of the application and the code <br>
+-Work with an API to send and receive data<br>
+-Solidify the code review process<br>
+-Create a robust test suite that thoroughly tests all functionality of a client-side application

 ## Introduction
 Keeping track of past and upcoming trips and the amount of money spent can be a challenging task, especially for frequent travelers.
 It can be time-consuming to manually record all the details, and there is always the risk of missing important information.